1st Geneva Convention – wounded and sick in the field

 On their departure, they will take the effects, personal objects, securities and instruments that belong to them.

-ARTICLE 31. – The choice of personnel whose return to the Party to the conflict is provided for under the terms of Article 30 shall be made without taking into account any consideration of race, religion or political opinion, preferably according to the chronological order of their capture and their state of health.
+ARTICLE 31. – The choice of personnel whose referral to the Party to the conflict is provided for under the terms of Article 30 will be made to the exclusion of any consideration of race, religion or political opinion, preferably according to the chronological order of their capture and their state of health.

 From the outbreak of hostilities, the Parties to the conflict may fix by special agreement the percentage of personnel to be retained according to the number of prisoners and their distribution in the camps.